Financial Planning

 • A 20% down payment.
 You can certainly get a mortgage with less, but we usually don’t recommend it because you can quickly wind up underwater if your house loses value.
 Putting down less than 20% also means you’ll probably need to pay private mortgage insurance.

 • Money for closing costs.
 There are a lot of fees associated with buying a house: loan fees, insurance and tax prepayments, appraisal costs, title search and recording fees and more.
 Closing costs average 3%-4% of the home price, according to the Department of Housing and Urban Development.
-And starting in mid 2024, buyers may also have to pay real estate agent commissions or other compensation for the homes they buy (more on that below).
+In a recent development, buyers may also have to pay real estate agent commissions or other compensation for the homes they buy (more on that below).

 • Room for your payment to grow.
 You may not realize that in a fixed mortgage, only the principal and interest (the PI in PITI, an acronym often used to refer to the components of mortgage payments) are fixed.
 Taxes and insurance (the TI) can and will generally go up over time.
 The good news is that most people see their income increase over time as well.